CDCR Time Capsule, Rehabilitation

 “This manifestation of sincere regard does much to encourage within each imprisoned individual the desire to ‘make good’ after his or her release.

-“And for each of these things which our outside friends have again demonstrated to us, we are severely grateful.”
+“And for each of these things which our friends (from outside) have again demonstrated to us, we are severely grateful.”